MarkMesbur/nerja25390/README.md

 - 👋 Hi, I'm Mark Mesbur.
-I'm a recent graduate of a Master of Philosophy in Applied Mathematics at The Univerity of Manchester,
+I'm a recent student of a Master of Philosophy in Applied Mathematics at The Univerity of Manchester,
 - I also hold a Master of Science in Applied Mathematics from The University of Manchester,
 - and a Bachelor of Science in Mathematics from the Open University.